CocodriloCAD/Cocodrilo/validatation/Readme.md

 To obtain a quadrilateral background mesh with elements with an edge length of 0.2 m, we have to set *W* (number of faces along x-direction) and *H* (number of faces along y-direction) to 10.
 Thus we created the background mesh.

-### 8) Boundary Conditions
+### 5. Add boundary conditions on background mesh
-To add a boundary condition on the background grid, click on the support icon as shown in the picture below:
+To add a boundary condition on the background grid, click on the support icon as shown in the Figure 17.
+Subsequently, add a support- and a curve-field to the canvas.
+A curve may be added the following way: double click on a free space on the canvas and wrtie in the appearing line *crv*.
+Then a curve-field as shown in Figure 18 should appear.

 <p align="center" width="100%">
     <img width="50%" src="https://user-images.githubusercontent.com/51473791/224542007-1cfc054b-8490-45e1-953e-381f70252fe9.jpg">
     <br>
-    <em>Figure XX: Support Icon in Cocodrilo-menu</em>
+    <em>Figure 17: support icon in Cocodrilo-menu</em>
 </p>

-Subsequently, add a support- and a curve-field to the canvas.
-A curve may be added the following way: double click on a free space on the canvas and wrtie in the appearing line *crv*.
-Then a curve-field as shown in fig. XX should appear.

 <p align="center" width="100%">
     <img width="50%" src="https://user-images.githubusercontent.com/51473791/224545525-d6409ca4-e05c-4c5c-b4b8-62607ccba771.jpg">
     <br>
-    <em>Figure XX: Grasshopper set up for body inlcuding a field for support and curve</em>
+    <em>Figure 18: Grasshopper set up for body inlcuding a field for support and curve</em>
 </p>

 The orange color of the curve field indicates that it is lacking input data.
 To add input data, right click *curve* and choose *Set one curve*.
 Ensuilingly, the *Rhino* GUI appears and the a